jorgeMFS/canvas/README.md

 ```

 ### Create Features for Analysis and Classification
-To create the features for analysis and classification (very time consuming) run:
+To create the features for analysis and classification (very time consuming, may take several days) run:
 ```bash
 cd scripts || exit;
 bash Process_features.sh;
 ```

 ### Benchmarck Compression Reports
-To recreate the compression reports used for benchmark (very time consuming) run:
+To recreate the compression reports used for benchmark (very time consuming, may take several days) run:
 ```bash
 cd scripts || exit;
 bash Compress.sh;